ozone-his/ozone-analytics-queries/README.md

 # ozone-analytics-queries
-A set of useful default reporting queries used in Ozone Pro
+A set of useful default reporting queries used with Ozone